Aryan130902/mess-media-webapplication/README.md

 ## Instructor

-This project is developed as a part of the curriculum under Mr. Upendra Singh's guidance.
+This project is developed as a part of the curriculum under Mr. Upendra Singh's & Dr. Lalit Purohit  guidance.

 ## Developers